 Amazon’s assistant has a lot to offer, sure, but one thing that can be incredibly annoying about Alexa is when she lights up and starts listening for a command when you weren’t actually talking to her.
-You know, when a commercial about Alexa comes on TV, or when someone talks about their friend “Alexis?”
+This can happen when a commercial about Alexa comes on TV or when someone talks about their friend Alexis.
 Alexa sometimes interprets those everyday situations as commands.
 One way to avoid this is by changing Alexa’s name.

 Here’s how to change Alexa’s wake word

 - Step 1: Open the Alexa app.

 - Step 2: Click on Devices in the bottom right corner.
 The button looks like a little house.